You can find an MPP’s mailing address, phone number, and email address in the MPP contact information list.

 If you want to contact your MPP about a local or personal issue, contact their constituency office.
 If an MPP has more than one constituency office, contact the constituency office that is closest to you.
 These offices are locally staffed.

 The MPP as party member

 As a member of a political party, an MPP is part of a parliamentary caucus.
-The parliamentary caucus may support the government of the day or act as a loyal opposition and critic to the government.
+The parliamentary caucus may support the government of the day or act as opposition and critic to the government.

 Political parties often involve their MPPs in task forces and other projects.
 They create policies for the public to consider during an election.